patbrennan/demo-project-workspace-c9/Js_Weird_Parts/Weird_Notes.md

 **Syntax Parsers**

-The Js engine goes through your code character by character, and makes certain assumptions & doing certain things based on a set of rules.
+The Js engine goes through your code character by character, and makes certain assumptions & does certain things based on a set of rules.
 Sometimes Js can even change code as it goes.
 This all happens before the code is even executed.

 ### Dangerous Aside: